-For years, physical restraints have been viewed as an appropriate intervention to prevent falls, to manage wandering and/or behavioral disturbances, or to minimize tampering with medical devices (intravenous lines, feeding tubes, indwelling bladder catheters, etc.).
+For years, physical restraints have been used as an intervention to prevent falls, to manage wandering and/or behavioral disturbances, or to minimize tampering with medical devices (intravenous lines, feeding tubes, indwelling bladder catheters, etc.).

 Resources from Other Organizations

-Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes is a guide for providing quality care to residents with dementia, and include recommendations for providing care without the use of physical restraints.
+- Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes is a guide for providing quality care to people with dementia, including recommendations for providing care without the use of physical restraints.

-Tools: Physical Restraints (PDF format) includes information about basic assessment, assessment tools, falls, behavior problems, wandering and medical necessity.
+- Tools: Physical Restraints (PDF) includes information about basic assessment, assessment tools, falls, behavior problems, wandering and medical necessity.